 Do you remember when you were a kid and you lived, loved, and laughed with reckless abandon?
 You can be that happy, again!
 Today, you landed on this site which means you're one step closer to feeling like your old self, again.
 A place where you felt strong, positive, and a general sense of well-being.

 As a strength-based, solution-focusedmedical psychologist, my goal is to help you unleash your true potential and lead a life that is truly exhilarating!
 While we can't change the past, we will work together to understand and resolve challenges for the future.
 By applying complementary therapeutic approaches, techniques and medication (if needed) we will unearth long-standing, maladaptive behavioral patterns and negative perceptions that might be holding you back from experiencing true happiness.

 If you're ready to gain the support needed to navigate a challenging situation, or want to move in a new direction in life, I look forward to working with you to achieve your goals.

 What about medication vs. therapy?

-It is well researched and established that the long-term solution to mental and emotional issues and the pain they cause cannot be solved solely by medication.
+It is well-researched and established that the long-term solution to mental and emotional issues and the pain they cause cannot be solved solely by medication.
 Instead, studies suggest the best course of treatment for moderate to severe distress is combination therapy = therapy + medication.
-Which is why a medical psychologist can be the perfect solution for you to get medication and therapy from one provider, in one visit.
+This is why a medical psychologistcan be the perfect solution for you to get medication and therapy from one provider, in one visit.

 While medication focuses on minimizing and treating your symptoms, therapy addresses the underlying cause of your distress and the behavioral patterns that have developed as a result.
 You can achieve sustainable growth and a greater sense of well-being with this kind of integrative approach to your overall wellness.
 Work with your medical psychologist to determine what's best for you.
 In some cases, a combination of medication and therapy is the best course of action.